Film and Creative Media

-Filmmaker/writer/producer/recording artist Steve Taylor earned his “Renaissance Man” stripes (Prism Magazine) from a body of work that’s garnered him multiple Grammy, Billboard, Telly, Addy and Dove awards and nominations.
-A Southern California native, he was raised in Denver, Colorado and studied music and film at Colorado University.
-In 1983, Taylor began a career as a recording artist that spanned twelve years, selling over one million albums worldwide and garnering him two Grammy nominations for Meltdown (1984) and Squint (1993).
+Steve Taylor is a filmmaker, writer, producer and recording artist who earned his “Renaissance Man” stripes (Prism Magazine) from a body of work that’s garnered him multiple Grammy, Billboard, Telly, Addy and Dove awards and nominations.
+A southern California native, he was raised in Denver, Colo., and studied music and film at Colorado University.
+In 1983, Taylor began a career as a recording artist that spanned 12 years, selling over one million albums worldwide and garnering him two Grammy nominations for “Meltdown” (1984) and “Squint” (1993).
 In the process, he made history as the only artist to twice win Billboard Music Video Awards for self-directed music videos.
 As a concert artist, Taylor headlined four international tours, including acclaimed appearances at L.A.’s Universal Amphitheater and London’s Hammersmith Odeon.
 He was also lead singer in the MCA-signed modern rock band Chagall Guevara.

-In late 2013, Taylor announced via Kickstarter that he was taking a sabbatical from movie-making to record a new rock album with longtime collaborators Peter Furler (Newsboys) on drums, John Mark Painter on bass, and Jimmy Abegg on guitar.
-The band — Steve Taylor & The Perfect Foil — released their debut album Goliath in 2014, followed by an international tour.
-A subsequent collaboration with Daniel Smith of Danielson Familie fame —Wow to the Deadness— was recorded by famed punk rock producer Steve Albini (Nirvana, The Pixies) and released in February 2016.
+In late 2013, Taylor announced through Kickstarter that he was taking a sabbatical from movie-making to record a new rock album with longtime collaborators Peter Furler (Newsboys) on drums, John Mark Painter on bass, and Jimmy Abegg on guitar.
+The band — Steve Taylor & The Perfect Foil — released their debut album “Goliath” in 2014, followed by an international tour.
+A subsequent collaboration with Daniel Smith of Danielson Familie fame — “Wow to the Deadness” — was recorded by famed punk rock producer Steve Albini (Nirvana, The Pixies) and released in February 2016.

 Taylor lives in Nashville with his wife, the artist D.L.
 Taylor, and their daughter.